anna-kay/SLAM-Extended-Kalman-Filter-Particle-Filter/README.md

 ![kalman_vehicle_movement](https://github.com/anna-kay/extended-kalman-filter-particle-filter-vehicle-movement/assets/56791604/3d139c30-69f6-4ab8-8132-717234f4c7a6)

-While the model of the measurement of the positions of the obstacles by:
+while the model of the measurement of the positions of the obstacles by:

 ![kalman_obstacles_position](https://github.com/anna-kay/extended-kalman-filter-particle-filter-vehicle-movement/assets/56791604/31d5dadf-925b-4d1e-a5d7-e5cc42453a97)

 ![kalman_X_o_t](https://github.com/anna-kay/extended-kalman-filter-particle-filter-vehicle-movement/assets/56791604/36cbb9aa-7614-49ed-8fb3-22e1db9698c5) and ![kalman_Y_o_t](https://github.com/anna-kay/extended-kalman-filter-particle-filter-vehicle-movement/assets/56791604/1f4efe6d-9cb3-4c37-98ab-b30a40063e5f) are the coordinates of the vehicle at time step t.

-The noise in the system Is Gaussian with mean vlaue 0 and standard deviation σ.
+The noise in the system is Gaussian with mean vlaue 0 and standard deviation σ.

-### Question 1
+### Part 1: Extended Kalman Filter

-Q1: Estimate the seven positions using the Extended Kalman filter.
-Given that: the vehicle is moving with changing velocity and rotation.
+**Task:** Estimate the seven states using the Extended Kalman filter.
+The vehicle's measurements include the angle and distance from which it perceives each obstacle.
+The angle is calculated with respect to the longitudinal axis of the vehicle, with rotation considered counter-clockwise.
+Both angle and distance measurements are noisy, with Gaussian noise having a mean value of 0.
+The vehicle is subject to changing velocity and rotation.

-Solution:
+**Solution:**

 The model of the wolrd is described by: